wilsonyiyi/claude-code-model-switch/README.md

 ### Install Globally (Recommended)

-Global installation allows you to use `claude-model` from anywhere:
+Global installation allows you to use `cc` from anywhere:

 ```bash
 npm install -g @wilson_janet/claude-code-model-switch
 ```

-After installation, the `claude-model` command will be available globally.
+After installation, the `cc` command will be available globally.

 ### Install Locally